bblodfon/curated-siteswaps/train_7.md

 # 7 Balls training program

 Note: warmup with 3 and 4 ball section, put more effort and time to the 5+ ball sections.
-Can also skip sections, e.g. start from 5 ball section!
+You can also skip sections or mix them, e.g. start from 5 ball section, etc.!

 ## 3 Balls (warm up)